 Because plants are rooted in place they have a remarkable ability to withstand a wide range of environmental conditions.
 They do so by altering their growth, development and physiology to suit their current environment.
 We are interested in determining the genes and mechanisms underlying this fascinating phenotypic plasticity and how the genetic pathways have changed over time to allow adaptation to different environments.

 To achieve these goals we use molecular and quantitative genetics and genomics techniques coupled with bioinformatics and statistical analyses.
-We work with the tomato species complex, Brassica rapa, and Arabidopsis.
+We work with the Streptanthus species complex, Brassica rapa, Tomato, and Arabidopsis.

 How do plants adapt to different climates?
 Plants undergo critical developmental transitions that must be matched to their local environment to enable success.
 For example, germination must occur when environmental conditions are favorable for seedling establishment and growth.
 Flowering must occur when pollinators are present and when conditions can support resource investment into seed.
 The proper timing for these events varies widely in different climates.
 Perennials growing in the foothills of California’s Sierra Nevada must cope with significant summer heat and drought and therefore often germinate in the fall, grow in the winter, and flower in the spring.
 This strategy does work not for plants at higher elevation where many feet of snow cover the ground from November to May or June.
 In collaboration with Jenny Gremer, Sharon Strauss, and Johanna Schmitt we are studying the environmental cues that plants in the Streptanthus clade use to determine germination and reproductive timing, how the use of these cues varies in populations and species adapted to different climates, and the evolution of genetic networks associated with these changes.